rossdrew/roXort/README.md

  A mutation testing suite for Java.

- __TODO__: This causes a little problem with simple sorting as Pitest will detect errors in the logic of non-stable algorithms.
+ __TODO__: This causes a little problem with simple sorting as Pitest will detect errors in the logic of non-stable sorting algorithms.
 In that if any item is compared with another of equal value both `a<b` and `a<=b` are valid and this is one of Pitests mutations.
-I'll need to add tests to validate the stability of algorithms using objects other than integers in order to kill this mutation.
+I'll need to add tests to validate the stability of algorithms using objects other than integers (for more complex equality) in order to kill this mutation.